Partner Lifecycle16 min read

 Multi-step qualification process:

-- Reference checks: Talk to their existing partners/customers
+• Reference checks: Talk to their existing partners/clients

 Success Metrics